QuickBooks Self-Employed Canada: Your Exit Manual

 QBSE was designed for US freelancers who needed to track Schedule C expenses and estimated quarterly taxes.
 Intuit sold it in Canada as a rough equivalent, but it was always the US product with a Canadian price tag.
 It had no proper GST/HST tracking, no T2125 integration, and no understanding of how Canadian sole proprietors actually file.

-Step 1: Export Your Data Before Access Closes
+Step 1: Export Your Data Before You Cancel

 Your QBSE records belong to you.
-Before your account is terminated, log in and download everything.
-You will need this for CRA -- they require you to keep records for six years.
+Before you cancel your subscription, log in and download everything.
+You will need this for CRA, which requires you to keep records for six years.

 - Transaction history: Export as CSV from the Transactions tab.
 This gives you a row-by-row list of every income and expense you categorized.